apache/cordova-docs/www/docs/en/dev/guide/overview/index.md

 This is the part where your application code resides.
-The application itself is implemented as a web page, by default a local file named _index.html_, that references whatever CSS, JavaScript, images, media files, or other resources are necessary for it to run.
+The application itself is implemented as a web page, by default a local file named _index.html_, that references CSS, JavaScript, images, media files, or other resources are necessary for it to run.
 The app executes in a _WebView_ within the native application wrapper, which you distribute to app stores.